Japanese knotweed (Fallopia japonica) or Japanese bamboo is a tall herbaceous perennial plant with bamboo like stems which can grow up to 10cm a day.

 Infestation is widespread and common thoughout the whole of the UK.

-Japanese knotweed outcompetes native plants and once established is extremely difficult to eradicate.
-It can cause major structural damage to roads and houses, even growing through asphalt and concrete, and in some instances the presence of Japanese knotweed can lead to mortgage applications being refused.
+By far it outcompetes native plants and once established is extremely difficult to eradicate.
+It can cause major structural damage to roads and houses, even growing through asphalt and concrete, and in some instances the presence can lead to mortgage applications being refused.

 Japanese knotweed spreads rapidly in the wild, solely by vegetitive means from either fragments of rhizome (root) or stem.